arielszabo/FindMeMoreLike/README.md

 # TODO:
+* Tests ! expand what we already have
+* Make a POC with the API
-1) Download more movies
+* Download more movies
-2) maybe use a db for the raw data
+* maybe use a db for the raw data
-3) clean the raw data jsons - add this as a method to the extractors
+* clean the raw data jsons - add this as a method to the extractors
-4) get all the actors ?
+* get all the actors ?